fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 |

-Menu .
-Advanced .
-Upgrade
+Menu -> Advanced -> Upgrade
 ####################

-| This tool allows you to update the source code, ensure the database structure is up to date, restore the default menu and  permissions.
+| This tool allows you to update the source code, update the database structure, restore the default menu and  permissions.

 .. image:: ../_static/images/fusionpbx_upgrade.jpg